 Organ donation key messages

-Share the need for more organ donors and the importance of talking about it using our messages below
+Share the need for more organ donors and the importance of confirming your decision using our messages below

 Organ donation is the gift of an organ to help someone who needs a transplant.
 Thousands of lives in the UK are saved or transformed each year by organ transplants.